-Code of Practice: Postgraduate Research Degrees
+Code of Practice: Postgraduate Research Degrees 2023-24

 This document is a broad statement of University requirements covering departments' and supervisors' responsibilities.
 Students' responsibilities are outlined in the PGR student handbooks.
 This Code of Practice should be read in conjunction with the University Regulations.
 The 'Dean' refers to the Executive Dean (or their deputy) or Dean of Partnerships (or their deputy).
-In practice, most decisions are referred to the Faculty Deputy Dean (Postgraduate Research Education) through the Postgraduate Research Education Team.
+In practice, most decisions are referred to the Faculty Dean (Postgraduate Research Education) through the Postgraduate Research Education Team.

-As a licensed sponsor of Tier 4 students, the University is required to implement Home Office immigration rules that are subject to change at any point during the year.
-Where immigration rules affect programmes of study the Tier 4 Policy Group, chaired by the Academic Registrar, will, through the International Services Team, inform academic departments of any new requirements and will communicate the changes to affected students.
+As a holder of a Student Sponsor License, the University is required to implement Home Office immigration rules that are subject to change at any point during the year.
+Where immigration rules affect programmes of study the Immigration Policy Group, chaired by the Academic Registrar, will, through the International Services Team, inform academic departments of any new requirements and will communicate the changes to affected students.
 On occasion Home Office changes may necessitate an 'in year' amendment to the Code of Practice.